mwbowers/mwbowers.github.io/concepts/printing/equivalent-cl-print-commands.md

 ---
-title: Equivalent CL Print Commands
+title: "Equivalent CL Print Commands Guide"
-description: Navigate the complexities of Command Language (CL) print commands with this detailed comparison guide.
-Discover the equivalent CL print commands across different systems, understanding their functionalities, differences, and best use cases to optimize your printing tasks in IBM i environments.
+description: "Navigate the complexities of Command Language (CL) print commands with this detailed comparison guide.
+Discover the equivalent CL print commands in the migrated target platform, understanding their functionalities and differences"
 ---

 The following tables lists the CL commands migrated by Monarch and the keywords supported by each command.
 The Output Queue and Spooled File commands are implemented in the `ASNA.Monarch.Spooler` class.